 All the available technical and organisational safety measures are applied to ensure that the personal data you provide us with is safeguarded from being accessed by unauthorised third parties.
-A limited number of employees of the RNE and of the website’s system administrator have access to your personal data.
-You will find detailed data protection information regarding our newsletter below.
+A limited number of employees of the RNE and the website’s system administrator have access to your personal data.

 We store your data on secure servers in Germany.
 Access to the servers is only afforded to a handful of authorised persons who are responsible for overseeing them technically.
 We take precautions to ensure that your personal data is secure.
 Your data is diligently protected from loss, destruction, falsification, manipulation and unauthorised access or disclosure.

 The data entered in the context of the application for funds from the Sustainability Culture Fund (Fonds Nachhaltigkeitskultur) will be saved on the server of the GIZ and will be used exclusively for purposes of correspondence and drawing up of the grant agreement (in case of realisation of funding).
 All data will be deleted when all funded projects of the Sustainability Culture Fund have been finalised at the end of the term.

 Data that was extracted (PDF or Excel) for the purpose of drawing up the grant agreement with the Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (funded projects) will be saved for the duration of 10 years as evidence for use of funds and will be deleted thereafter.
 Data of funded projects will be saved on the portal www.tatenfuermorgen.de upon their agreement and will be published for communication purposes.